Techabilly/Luftmach/README.md

 - Adjustable fuselage height independent of width.
 - Option to choose an elliptical or square fuselage shape.
 - Optional nacelles can be added at the end of each wing panel.
+- A rudder can be added to the rear of the fuselage.